jasonmpittman/notery/README.md

 ## Worfklow

 Notery is simple: it finds notes in Google Keep based on predefined labels (read: tags), writes them to local disk in a standardized zettelkasten format, and then archives those notes in Keep.
+The `find` ignores Keep notes that have been archived.

 <br>